gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 * Index values can be **positive** (start from the beginning) or **negative** (start from the end).
 * Negative indexing makes your code cleaner and removes the need to manually compute the length when accessing items from the end.

-This operation is so fundamental that you will see it being used over and over — not just in tuples, but across many other Python structures.
+This operation is so fundamental that you will see it being used over and over, not just in tuples, but across many other Python structures.
 So take your time to get comfortable with it!

 ---